The novel coronavirus (SARS-CoV-2), which causes the disease COVID-19, is a type of zoonotic virus that jumps from animals to humans.

 Revised Operations are available and updates will be posted as needed

 COVID-19 is the disease caused by the virus SARS-CoV-2.
-Please see COVID-19 and Humans for more information on prevention and symptoms.
+Please refer to CDC guidance for more information on prevention and symptoms.

 MSU is the first University in the country to pilot test a COVID notification app.
 The app is designed for MSU students, faculty, and staff and aims to be an alert system for Michigan COVID exposure.